maxdesalle/website/content/blog/index.md

 ---

 Here is a list of my blog posts, organized by topic.
-If you prefer to view them by released date, please visit [this](/posts/) page instead.
+If you prefer to view them by release date, please visit [this](/posts/) page instead.

 ## Privacy